 Managing incentives is a whole other ballgame as spreadsheet management is still used the most in their calculation.
 The funny thing is that users are least satisfied with spreadsheet management as a way to calculate incentives (IBM).
 This led to a transformation in the field, and various sales and channel incentive automation platforms have emerged since.
 Not only do they make the job easier and reduce errors, but bring in new dynamics with gamification and data analytics.

-However, both the employer and the employees have a question mark in their minds when it comes to how much is incentive pay taxed, and how sales commission(s), bonus, and incentives are treated under the Indian tax laws when transacted through automated incentive payout.
+However, both the employer and the employees have a question mark in their minds when it comes to how much is incentive pay taxed, and how sales commission(s), bonuses, and incentives are treated under the Indian tax laws when transacted through automated incentive payout.
 Let’s look at a couple of cases that might bring clarity to it.

 Incentive Payout Taxation in India: Use Cases